 Kate and Wills Sibling Halloween Costumes

 For another alternative to the tried and true princess costume idea, how about giving a nod to the real royals with these adorable Prince William and Princess Kate Halloween costumes, captured by photographer Gina Lee (h/t Buzzfeed).
-For Kate, you just need a simple white lace dress, easily found at a consignment shop or even Target, and check out these cute silver shoes for girls at H & M we found for Kate.
-(Bonus: They will definitely be worn again!)
+For Kate, you just need a simple white lace dress, easily found at a consignment shop or even Target, and look for a pair of cute silver baby shoes for your little Kate on Zappos or even a place like H&M. (Bonus: They will definitely be worn again!)
 For baby William, visit your local craft store for some buttons or felt to embellish a red t-shirt or jacket.

 We know that spending tons of time on a DIY costume that your child tears off in the first ten minutes because it’s uncomfortable is the worst.
 Nothing like finding simple, comfy solutions that are still cool enough to score some extra candy.
 Especially when we’re the ones who get to eat it.